Scroll Trellis, LLC

 Give vines enough height

 Many climbing plants grow best when they can move upward.
-This tall, narrow trellis gives vines room to climb before being guided along a rail, beam, or wire at the top.
+This tall, narrow trellis gives vines room to climb up to 9 ft tall.
+If a taller trellis is needed, simply add another trellis to increase the height.
+If a shorter trellis is needed, simply cut the mesh with household scissors.

 Protect delicate vines